fgm/grafizzi/README.md

 ### Cleaning up

-You can remove php_error.log, the generated doxygen docs directory, the generated coverage reports, and many stray generated files by running:
+You can remove `php_error.log`, the generated doxygen docs directory, the generated coverage reports, and many stray generated files by running:

     make clean

+This will not remove the `vendor/` directory.

 Have fun!